-The financial report has been prepared on the basis of historical cost, except for certain financial assets measured at fair value.
+The financial statements has been prepared on the basis of historical cost, except for certain financial instruments measured at fair value.
 Cost is based on the fair values of the consideration given in exchange for assets.
-All amounts are presented in Papua New Guinea kina, unless otherwise noted.
+All amounts are presented in Papua New Guinea Kina, unless otherwise noted.

-The following significant accounting policies have been adopted in the preparation and presentation of the financial report:
+The following significant accounting policies have been adopted in the preparation and presentation of the financial statements: